wesleyscholl/git-commit-push-script/README.md

-# git-commit-push-script - Automating Staging, Committing and Pushing to GitHub with Gemini AI 👨🏻‍💻➡️
+# git-commit-push-script - Automating Staging, Committing and Pushing to GitHub with Ollama and Mistral AI 👨🏻‍💻➡️

 Staging, committing, and pushing code is a repetative manual process.
 Writing detailed commit messages and adding ticket numbers should be automated using AI.
-Save time using this shell script powered by Gemini AI.
+Save time using this shell script powered by Ollama and Mistral AI.

 ## Table of Contents